-The 2nd Annual San Antonio Combat PTSD Conference is co-sponsored by the STRONG STAR Consortium, the Consortium to Alleviate PTSD and Department of Psychiatry of The University of Texas Health Science Center at San Antonio.
-The conference is focused on emerging outcomes and ongoing scientific research on the assessment and treatment of combat-related post traumatic stress disorder (PTSD) and comorbid conditions in active duty service members and veterans who deployed after 9-11 in support of combat operations.
+The 8th Annual San Antonio Combat PTSD Conference is presented by the STRONG STAR Consortium and The University of Texas Health Science Center at San Antonio (also known as UT Health San Antonio).
+The conference is focused on emerging outcomes and ongoing scientific research on the assessment and treatment of combat-related posttraumatic stress disorder (PTSD) and comorbid conditions in military service members and veterans.

-Under the leadership of UT Health San Antonio, STRONG STAR and the CAP bring together the expertise of a world-class, interdisciplinary team of military, civilian and VA institutions and investigators and one of the largest populations of active-duty and recently discharged veterans who have deployed in support of combat operations following 9/11.
-With the critical mass of talent required to make major scientific advances in military PTSD research, STRONG STAR and CAP investigators strive to improve countless lives by preventing the development of chronic PTSD and related problems in a new generation of veterans while advancing the science through research with evidence-based and cutting-edge therapies.
+Under the leadership of UT Health San Antonio, STRONG STAR brings together the expertise of a world-class, interdisciplinary team of military, civilian and VA institutions and investigators and one of the largest populations of post-9/11 service members and veterans in the nation.
+With the critical mass of talent required to make major scientific advances in psychological health, STRONG STAR investigators strive to improve countless lives by preventing the development of chronic psychological health problems in military personnel, veterans, and first responders while advancing the science through research with evidence-based and cutting-edge therapies.